 - While you can time it, you don’t have to.
 This is about covering ground, seeing new things, and putting your base training—whatever that’s looked like—to use.
 Go hard if you want, but it’s not a requirement.

 - The event doesn’t have to take place on just one day.
 If your adventurousness level is off the charts, feel free to bikepack and camp.
-We won’t crawl deep into the gear-hole of bikepacking, but if your self-supported tri goals are ambitious, make it a weekend and pack “light and tight.”
+If you’re ready to take it to that level, we can help there too.

 - Make your own rules!
 Race any distance you feel like, stop as much as you want, but make it fun.
 Think about covering ground (and water)—let tri actually take you somewhere rather than just where you started from.
 Find some open space on a map nearby and explore!